-- 1. How many MPs sit in the House of Commons?
-(Be careful, this has changed recently!) - 2.
+- 1. How many MPs sit in the House of Commons? - 2.
 What is the job of an MP? - 3.
-How many MPs do the following parties have in the House of Commons: Conservatives, Labour, Liberal Democrats, Scottish National Party (SNP), Plaid Cymru, Green Party, Sinn Fein, Social Democratic and Labour Party (SDLP), Democratic Unionist Party (DUP)? - 4.
+How many MPs do the following parties have in the House of Commons: Conservatives, Labour, Liberal Democrats, Reform UK, Scottish National Party (SNP), Plaid Cymru, Green Party, Sinn Fein, Democratic Unionist Party (DUP)? - 4.
 Sinn Fein do not take their seats in the House of Commons.
 Why? - 5.
 Due to this, how many MPs sit in the House of Commons in reality? - 6.
 Which party currently has a majority of seats in the House of Commons?
 What does this allow them to become?